cybertec-postgresql/vip-manager/README.md

 ```

 ## Configuration - Hetzner

-To use vip-manager with Hetzner Robot API you need a Credential file, set hosting_type to `hetzner` and your Floating-IP must be added on all Servers.
+To use vip-manager with Hetzner's "Robot API":

+* configure a credentials file (see below)
+* set `manager-type` to `hetzner` in `/etc/default/vip-manager.yml`
+* add the "Floating-IP" (aka the VIP or virtual IP) to the relevant network interface on each of your servers.

-The Floating-IP (VIP) will not be added or removed on the current Master node interface, Hetzner will route it to the current one.
+vip-manager will *not* add the VIP to or remove it from the network interface of the current cluster leader; vip-manager will only tell Hetzner to route traffic for the VIP to the current cluster leader.

-Set `hosting_type` to `hetzner` in `/etc/default/vip-manager.yml`

 ### Credential File - Hetzner

 Add the File `/etc/hetzner` with your Username and Password
 ```
 user="myUsername"